-Within the Trust, its staff only administers that are considered essential, those prescribed by a medical professional.
+Within the Trust, staff administer medication considered essential, those prescribed by a medical professional.
 Essential medicines are considered those that if not permitted to be administered during the educational day would be detrimental to a learner's health and well- being or detrimental to their ability to best access teaching and learning.

-Essential medicines will only administered by the Trust if agreed by the Head of School and upon receipt of a satisfactorily completed learner Health Care Plan (see appendix 2)
+Essential medicines will only administered by the Trust if agreed by the Head of School, and upon receipt of a satisfactorily completed learner Health Care Plan (see appendix 2)